 Improving Railroad Grade Crossing Safety: Accurate Prediction of Train Arrival Times for Emergency Response Management and Driver Decision Support

-- Daniel Work, Assistant Professor, University of Illinois at Urbana-Champaign
+- Daniel Work, Assistant Professor, Vanderbilt University

 - OST-R summary report for this project (PDF)